-- 2) Currently running projects, measures including their actors and results.
-Potential for utilization of these results. - 3) Suggested solutions innovations, education, coordination, measures, research topics.
-Summary of outputs and their impacts on the region. - 4) Main potential participants and partners public institutions, R&D, business sector.
-Identification of guarantor who should come from the public authority, furthermore other key actors should be listed including international partners. - 5) Estimated costs, financing sources and required measures to support for given Action Plan's implementation. - 6) Target and monitoring indicators including a monitoring methodology - 7) Time plan including milestones and deliverables in time.
+2) Currently running projects, measures including their actors and results.
+Potential for utilization of these results.

+3) Suggested solutions - innovations, education, coordination, measures, research topics.
+Summary of outputs and their impacts on the region.

+4) Main potential participants and partners - public institutions, R&D, business sector.
+Identification of guarantor who should come from the public authority, furthermore other key actors should be listed including international partners.

+5) Estimated costs, financing sources and required measures to support for given Action Plan's implementation.

+- 6) Target and monitoring indicators including a monitoring methodology - 7) Time plan including milestones and deliverables in time.

+5.7 Synthesis Reports

+If roadmapping is prepared in more than one municipality, synthesis reports can be provided for identifying commons problems and solutions.
+These are compilations of comments and conclusions provided by experts focusing on the main dimensions of sustainable energy production and consumption in partner regions.